 Grand Bahama, an island still rebuilding from a 2019 hurricane, is drawing billions in fresh money.
 The Bahamian government is betting it can turn the faded city of Freeport into a regional hub for trade, cruises and shipping.

-The pitch matters because it is a rare Caribbean growth story built on logistics and infrastructure rather than beaches alone.
+The pitch matters because it is a rare Caribbean growth story built on logistics and infrastructure, not beaches alone.
 For investors and would-be residents, it signals where the region’s next commercial hub may form.

 Freeport Harbour container terminal seen from a cruise ship, Grand Bahama